brimstone/brimstone.github.io/talks/ipfs-intro.md

 ```
 ;; ANSWER SECTION:
-blog.in.the.narro.ws.
+_dnslink.blog.in.the.narro.ws.
 300	IN	TXT	"dnslink=/ipns/QmRYdsLqqMCUfAskVKapk296yRTmvJ4CKi5SumihH8gmj2"
 ```

 Note: - dnslink allows an ipfs or ipns multihash to be stored in a TXT record.
 How cool is that?
-- newer versions allow for a `_dnslink` subdomain, so the parent domain can be a CNAME.
+- current versions allow for a `_dnslink` subdomain, so the parent domain can be a CNAME.